danxhuber/tvguide/README.md

 # tvguide

 A tool for determining whether stars and galaxies are observable by TESS.
+This is a hacked version which returns the cameras for each sector given a fixed pointing (currently hardcoded as 0 degress longitude).

 [![Travis status](http://img.shields.io/travis/tessgi/tvguide/master.svg)](http://travis-ci.org/tessgi/tvguide)
 [![PyPI](http://img.shields.io/pypi/v/tvguide.svg)](https://pypi.python.org/pypi/tvguide/)